rubyreferences/rubyref/stdlib/string-utilities/racc.md

   755). where `path` is the Ruby interpreter.
 * -v, --verbose: verbose mode. create `filename`.output file, like yacc's y.output file.
 * -g, --debug: add debug code to parser class.
-To display debugging information, use this '-g' option and set @yydebug true in parser class.
+To display debuggin information, use this '-g' option and set @yydebug true in parser class.